Talent Programme for Students

 - Rehabilitation including MHPSS to survivors of trauma, torture, and violence

-- Medical aspects of torture
+- Health aspects of torture including torture methods and consequences

 - Public policy and advocacy

-- Human rights law
+- Human rights and international criminal law

-- International Human Rights
+- Justice for Human Rights Violations

 Read more about who can apply, deadlines and find out more about the two tracks; Interns and master’s thesis students.